bitcoin-core-review-club/website/CONTRIBUTING.md

   about a quick y/n from everyone") establishes who will probably be asking/answering the more interesting questions.

+- Move quickly at the start of the meeting to get to the interesting parts of the PR as soon as possible — preferably by the 3-minute mark.
+When in doubt, keep it progressing to the deeper aspects of the PR and subject.

 - Don't be distressed if people haven't had a chance to review the PR yet.
 This is a voluntary meeting and most people have a lot of other commitments.